AmmanVMS/space.api/README.md

 ## Server Installation

 The Raspberry Pi will update the status JSON automatically and push the current status to GitHub.
-GitHub serves as
+GitHub serves as a reliable server for the data.

 1. Install git.
 2. Create SSH-Key.